abidm-bit/Macrofirm/README.md

 I haven't figured out how to package this correctly with JLink and JPackage lol.
-I intend to package this with Jlink to minimize the file size and to ensure the app runs quickly.
+I intend on packaging this with Jlink to minimize the file size and to ensure the app runs quickly.

+As for the missing unit test -- I blame JavaFX's documentation lol.